 Cyberbulling is a growing problem.
 Here is advice on how to deal with it.

 Children spend so much of their time online.
-It’s important they can socialise and explore the internet and benefit from all it has to offer.
+It’s important they can socialise and explore the internet.
+The online world has so much to offer.
 Here’s some advice to help keep your child safe from cyberbullying or exploitation.

 It is vital to have a conversation with your child about how they use their time online.
-It is also useful and fun for you to be kept up to date about the latest technology, sites and communication tools.
+It is also useful for you to keep up to date on the latest technology, sites and communication tools.

 What’s the attraction of the Net for Children?
-Understand why they enjoy going online and you will be able to help keep them safe.
+If you know why they enjoy going online, you can share their fun.
+And it’ll be easier to keep them safe.

 They use the internet to: